 To be eligible for the ACCS program, applicants must be Vermont residents who are 65 years of age or older, or at least 18 years old and disabled.
 They must require the services provided by this program and reside in a Level III assisted living facility or residential care home that is an approved Medicaid provider for this program.

-The value of one’s home is not included in an applicant's countable assets, if the owner resides in the home.
-Since this program is for persons in assisted living, they cannot also reside in their home.
-Therefore, their home would be counted towards the asset limit.
-However, should the program participant have a spouse or a dependent who remains living in the home, the home would be exempt and not counted towards the asset limit should the value of the home’s equity not be greater than $585,000.
+The value of one’s home is not included in an applicant’s countable assets, given the program participant has “intent” to return to the home or has a spouse or dependent who remains living in the home.
+However, should the program participant not have a spouse or dependent who lives in the home, the Medicaid applicant’s equity interest in the home must be less than $688,000.
 Other exempt assets include personal effects, such as clothing and a wedding ring, and pre-paid funeral / burial plans.

-For those who exceed the asset limit, giving away assets or selling them under fair market value is not a viable solution in order to reach Medicaid’s asset limit.
+For those who exceed the asset limit, giving away assets or selling them under fair market value is not a viable solution to reach Medicaid’s asset limit.
 Doing so may violate Medicaid’s Look-Back Period (a 5-year stretch of time) and may result in a period of Medicaid ineligibility.
-For those with greater assets than Medicaid allows, consulting a Medicaid Planning Professional is highly advised, as they can help reallocate assets in order to help one become eligible.
+For those with greater assets than Medicaid allows, consulting a Medicaid Planning Professional is highly advised, as they can help reallocate assets in order to help one become eligible without violating regulations.

-It’s important to note that those who have a monthly income in excess of the PIL, yet still cannot afford their full cost of care, may still be eligible for Medicaid and ACCS by utilizing what is called an income spend-down.
-Medical bills and other care expenses can go towards meeting the spend-down.
-For example, let’s take an individual who lives in Chittenden County, resides in an approved Medicaid provider home, and has a monthly income of $1,200.
-Since the PIL inside of Chittenden County is $1,158, the individual has a monthly income that is $42 in excess of the PIL.
-In this case, once the individual pays $42 / month towards medical costs and ACCS services, Medicaid will kick in the remainder.
+It’s important to note that those who have a monthly income in excess of the PIL yet still cannot afford their full cost of care may still be eligible for Medicaid and ACCS by utilizing what is called an income spend-down.
+Medical bills and other care expenses can go toward meeting the spend-down.

 It’s important to note that ACCS does not cover the cost of room and board.
-However, individuals are entitled to a monthly personal needs allowance, also referred to as a minimum personal spending amount, of $93.
+However, individuals are entitled to a monthly personal needs allowance, also referred to as a minimum personal spending amount.
 With ACCS, consumer direction of services is not available.

 For additional information on the ACCS program, download the Vermont Department of Disabilities, Aging and Independent Living PDF.